pourbrew/pourbrew.github.io/_posts/2013-12-3-services-buildout.md

 image:
 ---

-Starting with what I want to do, blending with what we're good at, mixing up with a bit of customer reviews, and shaking hard.
+Starting with what I want to do, blending with what we're good at, mixing up with a bit of customer reviews, working closely in a partner relationship with Hubspot, and shaking hard.

 Here's what we got:
 <li>Front End Web Dev (HTML5 + CSS)</li>